 An excerpt from the American Indian Center newsletter “The American,” March 1962.
 Services offered by the Indian Center are listed in the categories of “Recreation, Information, Financial Assistance, Counseling, Religion.”
 The center’s focus on Catholicism harkens back to its founding by the St. Vincent de Paul Society. (click to view larger)

-According to the Executive Director of AICC April McGill, when a mysterious fire burnt down AIC on October 29, 1969 3 “it provided the spark that ignited the Alcatraz Movement,” launching a new era of Native American rights and advocacy.
-Activists, who sought to improve conditions for recently urbanized American Indians, pushed to create a new center and Native American school on Alcatraz Island, which remained open until June of 1971.
+According to AICC Executive Director April McGill, when a mysterious fire burnt down AIC on October 29, 1969 “it provided the spark that ignited the Alcatraz Movement,” launching a new era of Native American rights and advocacy.3 Activists, who sought to improve conditions for recently urbanized American Indians, pushed to create a new center and Native American school on Alcatraz Island, which remained open until June of 1971.
 From 1969 through 1970, the AIC also held an office space at 16th and Guerrero Street; it was from this location that Santiago’s mother and other activists coordinated supplies to and from Alcatraz.

 While the community established these new spaces for the center, it continued to seek restoration of land and a larger permanent home in the Mission District.
 According to Santiago, the community acquired the use of a new building at 225-229 Valencia Street in 1968, and they were up and running by 1971.
 Originally built in 1907 for the Serbian Benevolent Society in the Classical Revival/Mission Revival style, this building housed a wide variety of services, programming, and resources for the American Indian community.
 By 1971, according to Kent Blansett’s Journey to Freedom: Richard Oakes, Alcatraz, and the Red Power Movement, the American Indian Center hosted an estimated forty or more local organizations, from Tribally specific organizations (Navajo, Eskimo, Chippewa, and Tlingit-Haida) to a wider range of Intertribal organizations.4 The American Indian Movement (AIM) held an office in the building before moving to the International Indian Treaty Council on Mission Street.
 The center on Valencia closed in 1989 due to financial difficulties.